 - Decide what is in scope: brand, product, decisions, customer FAQs.
 Anything else gets its own Project.
 One mega-Project is the failure mode.

-- Get explicit buy-in from the people whose docs you are about to import — surprise consolidation breeds resentment.
+- Get explicit buy-in from the people whose docs you are about to import.
+Surprise consolidation breeds resentment.

 Step by step

-- Create the Project with an outcome-shaped name: “Customer-facing answers Q3” beats “Support knowledge.”
+- Create the Project with an outcome-shaped name.
+“Customer-facing answers Q3” beats “Support knowledge.”
 Outcome names force the owner to define done.

 - Write Instructions that say what the Project is FOR and what it is NOT.
-“You answer as our support team voice.
+Example: “You answer as our support team voice.
 Never invent pricing.
 If asked about unannounced features, refuse and link to the roadmap doc.”
 Constraint instructions are worth more than role instructions.

 - Run a calibration session.
 Have three teammates ask their real questions and screenshot answers.
 Where the output is wrong, fix the Knowledge file, not the prompt.
 Prompt-level fixes do not survive teammates rephrasing.